turingschool-examples/final_assessment_be_2003/README.md

 And I see the names of all of the patients this doctor has
 ```
 ""```
-User Story 2, Hospital S'ow Page
+User Story 2, Hospital Show Page
 "As a visitor
-When I visit a hospital's show "ag'
+When I visit a hospital's show page
-I see the hospital's name,'street address, city, state, and zip
+I see the hospital's name,street address, city, state, and zip
 And I see the number of doctors that work at this hospital
 And I see a unique list of universities that this hospital's doctors attended
 ```